-The demo builds of JEB 3.0-alpha are now available for download on our website!
+The demo builds of JEB3 Beta are available for download on our website.
 The full builds are also available, however, you will need to make that demand explicit by emailing us.
-In the meantime, we will keep on providing 2.3 software builds 1 by default until the 3.0 branch graduates to Beta.

-So, what’s new in JEB3 anyway?
+What’s new in JEB3?
 This major release contains hundreds of changes, which can be roughly categorized as follows:

 - New desktop client.
 The JEB3 client is leaner and faster than the client that shipped with JEB2.
 It also comes with a Dark theme, supports configurable keyboard shortcuts, and easily supports multiple instances.